pmoorman/growthcasts/collections/_case-studies/elugie.md

 ### The fix

 Together, we pivoted.
-Our research uncovered that the property owners leasing buildings to bakers and butchers would be around for much longer.
+The property owners leasing buildings to bakers and butchers looked to be better target customers.
 So we focussed on them and built out emails, webinar scripts and case studies.

 With new funnels to nurture prospects **without** manual input...
 Elugie was ready to scale.